Preparing for a Kitten

--On Declawing: We will refuse to serve you if you intend to declaw your pet.
+Declawing: This is not something we support.
+We will refuse to serve you if you intend to declaw your pet.

 The Litterbox: Should be cleaned out as necessary.
 Make sure to introduce your kitten to the litterbox so they don't leave special surprises on the carpet.

 Food: We recommend giving your kitten an open bowl so that they can eat when they're hungry and grow well.
 You can always transition to a wet diet or feed them portioned amounts when they get older.